- This event has passed.

 ZONED IN: Supporting Zoning Reform @ VAGHC 2023

 This year, HousingForward Virginia has been piloting a zoning education initiative in Hampton Roads called ZONED IN.
-At this 2-hour pre-conference session, we’ll have discussions with experts about what zoning reform can do, how it can be accomplished, and what progress HousingForward has made with ZONED IN.
+At this 2-hour special presentation, we’ll have discussions with experts about what zoning reform can do, how it can be accomplished, and what progress HousingForward has made with ZONED IN.

 Yonah Freemark is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 He is the research director of the Land Use Lab at Urban.
 His research focuses on the intersection of land use, affordable housing, transportation, and governance.
 He has published peer-reviewed scholarship in numerous journals, including Urban Affairs Review, Politics & Society, Housing Policy Debate, and the Journal of the American Planning Association.